Sactghy/sfml-mandelbrot/README.md

 # sfml-mandelbrot

-Navigate : mouse left click - center, A - inward on/off, B - outward on/off
+Navigate : mouse left click - center, A - inward on/off, Z - outward on/off